 Hungary: Protesters reject government's closer Russia links

-Andras Fekete-Gyor, centre, chairman of the civic Momentum Movement and supporters attend the protest entitled "We belong to Europe" in central Budapest, Hungary, Monday, May 1, 2017.
-Andras Fekete-Gyor, centre, chairman of the civic Momentum Movement and supporters attend the protest entitled "We belong to Europe" in central Budapest, Hungary, Monday, May 1, 2017.
+Participants march during the civic Momentum Movement's protest entitled "We belong to Europe" in central Budapest, Hungary, Monday, May 1, 2017.
+Participants march during the civic Momentum Movement's protest entitled "We belong to Europe" in central Budapest, Hungary, Monday, May 1, 2017.

 Discussions